mahlenmorris/VCVRack/README.md

 locks the points in place.
 Higher values allow larger changes each time.
 Hint: start small.
 #### ENDS Button
-Selects one of two options: Left and right end points stay locked at value zero OR end points drift up and down when DRIFT events occur.
+Selects one of three options:
+* Left and right end points stay locked at their current value OR end points drift up and down when DRIFT events occur.
+* Left and right end points drift independently.
+* The right-side end point stays at the same value as the left one.

 #### DRIFT Input and Button
 A trigger to the Input or a Button press will cause all of the points defining the output curve to move once, within the